ElizabethImolorhe/My-First-React-App_Movieland/README.md

 ### What I learned

 This is my very first attempt on React.JS.
-It was quite a huge chanllenge and also a big step for me into the world of web development.
+It was quite a huge challenge and also a big step for me into the world of web development.
 I enjoyed every bit of the journey using YouTube video by JavaScript Mastery .
 I still have a whole lot to learn but I believe this starting point is a milestone for me.

-I learnt a lot, some of my take aways are:
+Some of my take aways are:
--Installation of node.js
+- Installation of node.js
--React.JS environment setup
+- React.JS environment setup
--using the npx command to install React packages -using the npm command to start the App on a ocal host.
+- using the npx command to install React packages
+- using the npm command to start the App on a ocal host.
--React.Js hooks, useState and useEffect
+- React.Js hooks, useState and useEffect

 To see how you can add code snippets, see below: